IanWigle/UE4_CommandAndConquer_FAN_GAME/README.md

 	Setup win condition

-	Setup single player lobby that will save data to game instance for game propeerties.
+	Setup single player lobby that will save data to game instance for game properties.

 TODO (Models)